-Operation Description Configuration file File name [Browse] Click to locate a configuration file.
-[Upload] Click to start upload for the specified configuration file.
-[Download] Click to save current configuration as the specified configuration file.
+Enter the path and file name of a configuration file for uploading.
+[Browse] Click to the location of a configuration file [Upload] Click to start uploading configuration.
+Configuration Download Download Click to start download of the configuration.

 4.24 Logout